dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 {% pc dart 0 %}
 var nobleGases = new Map&lt;int, String>();

-// maps from constructors can use any Hashable object as a key;
+// Maps from constructors can use any Hashable object as a key;
-// for example, int implements Hashable nobleGases[54] = 'xenon';
+// for example, int implements Hashable. nobleGases[54] = 'xenon';

-// associate a key with a value nobleGases[54] = 'xenon';
+// Associate a key with a value. nobleGases[54] = 'xenon';

-// retrieve a value with a key assert(nobleGases[54] == 'xenon');
+// Retrieve a value with a key. assert(nobleGases[54] == 'xenon');

-// check whether a map contains a key assert(nobleGases.containsKey(54) == true);
+// Check whether a map contains a key. assert(nobleGases.containsKey(54) == true);

-// add a key-value pair only if the key doesn't yet exist in the map var value = nobleGases.putIfAbsent(36, () => 'krypton');
+// Add a key-value pair only if the key doesn't yet exist in the map. var value = nobleGases.putIfAbsent(36, () => 'krypton');
 assert(value == 'krypton');

-// remove a key and its value
+// Remove a key and its value. nobleGases.remove(54);
-nobleGases.remove(54);
 assert(nobleGases.containsKey(54) == false);
 {% endpc %}